 The Beauty of Oak Cabinets

 Oak kitchen cabinets are known for their durability and timeless quality.
-Often used in Mission style cabinets, oak is used in a variety of cabinet styles.
-Oak hardwood often displays a variety of natural patterns, providing each piece of lumber with a unique look.
+Particularly suitable in designs calling for Mission cabinets, oak hardwood displays a variety of natural patterns, providing each piece of lumber with a unique look.

 Oak is very hard, and its dense, coarse grain makes it highly resistant to damage.
 Oak is known for its distinct rays that add to its attractiveness and appeal.
 Variations in grain and flecking may appear in oak cabinets.
 Cliq Cabinetry uses straight grain oak for all doors and face frames.
 The natural features described below are normal and are not considered defects: